Nick Madrigal Preview, Player Props: Cubs vs. Reds

 - The Reds pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.69).
+- The Reds have the 23rd-ranked team ERA across all league pitching staffs (4.66).

-- Reds pitchers combine to give up 188 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Reds pitchers combine to allow the third-most home runs in baseball (189 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.